-The combination of classical instrumentation with a bluegrass vocal style is quite beautiful and unique.
-The cello gives the song an elegant, ethereal quality, while Dr. Ralph Stanley contributes to its simultaneously raw, homely feel.
+The combination of classical instrumentation with a bluegrass vocal style is beautiful and unique.
+The cello gives the song a rich and elegant quality, while Dr. Ralph Stanley contributes to its simultaneously raw, homely feel.
 Each of the two performers brings his own style of soul and improvisation to the piece.

 The above YouTube clip is a shortened version; to listen to the extended version that appears on Kingston Morning, click the Spotify play button below.

 Curious as always about song history, I tried to dig into its origins.
 (The CD liner notes attribute it as “traditional.”)
 I couldn’t pinpoint an original composition year but read in various sources that the hymn was probably a product of the Methodist revival in eighteenth-century England.
 The original melody may be even older.
 The first published version I was able to trace is in Hymns, selected from various authors, for use of The Evangelical Association and all lovers of pious devotion, 5th ed.
 (New Berlin, PA: Henry Fisher, 1850), #542, in which it is given the title “Jacob’s Ladder.”
 This publication includes text only.